New Zealand

 (1896-1982), pioneer food manufacturer and philanthropist

-With the coming of refrigerators, plastic shrink wrap, supermarkets, and chemophobia, NZers have turned to big 1kg blocks of cheddar -"Mild, Colby, and Tasty" with no chemical additives- but Chesdale is still a popular export to countries where household fridges are rare, with sodium citrate now used as an emulisifer, and sorbic acid being used as a preservative.
+With the coming of refrigerators, plastic shrink wrap, supermarkets, and chemophobia, NZers have turned to big 1kg blocks of cheddar -"Mild, Colby, and Tasty" with no chemical additives - but Chesdale is still popular where household fridges are rare, for picnic lunches and Army ration packs in NZ, or for export to tropical countries.
+Sodium citrate is used as an emulisifer, and sorbic acid is used as a preservative.

 Click to see Nobby's full story board